davidstrauss/desktop-configuration/README.md

        gpg2 --export-secret-key --armor $FINGERPRINT > $FINGERPRINT.asc  # Back this up, too.

 1. After this is finished, the card should work.
 You should also have `$FINGERPRINT.asc` and `$FINGERPRINT.rev` backed up.
 Google Drive and Dropbox are fine for this backup; these files cannot be used to impersonate you.

+1. If using Password Store, optionally add the new key and re-encrypt:

+       pass init $FINGERPRINT

 ### Testing and Troubleshooting the Setup